Pam Marlin May 2016 & 2021

 The Baird Mansion in 1896 with Mary Baird on the porch.
-Photo provided by current owners, Joe and Cindy Montalto, who received it from the Baird family.
+Photo provided by current owners of the Magnolia Plantation Bed & Breakfast, Joe and Cindy Montalto, who received it from the Baird family.

-Before the house was built, property deeds show a long list of owners, starting in 1864 when the property was purchased by J.H.
+Before the mansion was built, property deeds show a long list of owners, starting in 1864 when the property was purchased by J.H.
 Roper from Tillman Ingram.
-In 1876 the property sold at public auction as part of the property of J.H.
+In 1876, the property sold at public auction as part of the property of J.H.
 Roper to B.S.
 Forster.
-In 1882 Forster sold it to Maximilian D. Berlitz of Boston, Massachusetts, originator of the Berlitz Language schools, who, in 1883, sold it to George Ferrell, a local grocery store owner, for $2,000 (it is referred to as the "Miaskoski Place" on the deed).
-The property was again sold in 1885 to Malinza Harriet Williams for $3250 who passed it on to her son J. Dudley Williams, who is believed to have built the house (a plaster medallion found inside the house is inscribed May 7, 1886, may indicate the approximate time the house was built).
-Finally, in 1900, the house was sold to Emmet Joseph Baird and his wife, Mary.
-The house would remain in the Baird family until 1966, having been deeded to a Baird daughter after the death of Mary.
+In 1882, Forster sold it to Maximilian D. Berlitz of Boston, Massachusetts, originator of the Berlitz Language schools, who, in 1883, sold it to George Ferrell, a local grocery store owner, for $2,000 (it is referred to as the "Miaskoski Place" on the deed).
+The property was sold again in 1885 to Malinza Harriet Williams for $3250 who passed it on to her son J. Dudley Williams, who is believed to have built the mansion.
+A plaster medallion found inside the mansion is inscribed May 7, 1886, potentially indicating the approximate time it was built.
+Finally, in 1900, the mansion was sold to Emmet Joseph Baird and his wife, Mary.
+The mansion remained in the Baird family until 1966, having been deeded to a Baird daughter after the death of Mary.
 1

 The following is an excerpt from the United States Department of Interior's National Register of Historic Places which describes in detail the Baird Mansion's French Second Empire architectural style, which was common in France during the period of Napoleon III.
 The 5,400 square foot Baird Mansion includes fourteen rooms, ten fireplaces, and seven bathrooms.